the true meaning of Romance Your Husband Can Understand

-A way to relate to your husband, to get closer to the love of your life.
+But it is possible to feel closer to your husband.
+There are things that bring couples closer together.
 If we let go of our expectations from our partners and focus on trying to meet their needs, then most often we will get our needs met anyway.

 This is of course a generality, and it doesn't happen every single time.
 Also, this is dependent on a partner who also is following God and trying to be the best they can be.
 But you can't control them.
 You can't grow closer in a relationship if you're manipulating them.
 All you can truly control is yourself.

 So what steps can you take today to kindle more romance in your marriage?